frontity/api-reference/docs-api/frontity-packages/features-packages/analytics/comscore-analytics.md

 ## Usage

 This `@frontity/comscore-analytics` package can co-exist with some other `analytics` packages.
-Once we have properly installed and configured these `analytics` packages, their actions will be centralized by the `analytics` namespace
+Once we have properly installed and configured these `analytics` packages, their actions will be centralized by the `analytics` namespace.

 - `actions.analytics.pageview` will take into account settings in `state.analytics.pageviews`
 - `actions.analytics.event` will take into account settings in `state.analytics.events`

-> Read more [here](./#how-to-use) about how to use Analytic packages
+> Read more [here](./#how-to-use) about how to use Analytic packages.

 ### `actions.analytics.pageview`

-If `@frontity/comscore-analytics` is configured [and enabled for _pageviews_](https://api.frontity.org/frontity-packages/features-packages/analytics#actions-analytics-pageview), every time a link changes \(or every time `action.router.set(link)` is launched\) a tracking for that page will be sent to Google Analytics
+If `@frontity/comscore-analytics` is configured [and enabled for _pageviews_](https://api.frontity.org/frontity-packages/features-packages/analytics#actions-analytics-pageview), every time a link changes \(or every time `action.router.set(link)` is launched\) a tracking for that page will be sent to Google Analytics.

 ### `actions.analytics.event`

-This package doesn't actually track events for Comscore so any call of the method `actions.analytics.event()` will have no effect for this service
+This package doesn't actually track events for Comscore so any call of the method `actions.analytics.event()` will have no effect for this service.